15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Take A Dip In The Kulen Waterfalls

 Kulen Waterfall is a blue and green paradise that you must visit during your stay in Siem Reap!
-Located on Phnom Kulen National Park, taking a day trip here provides a welcome escape from the city and is found just 50km away.
-It is actually made up of two separate waterfalls which vary in size depending on what season you are there at but even in the dry season it is well worth a look.
+Located in Phnom Kulen National Park, taking a day trip here provides a welcome escape from the city and is found just 50km away.
+It is actually made up of two separate waterfalls which vary in size depending on what season you are there, but even in the dry season it is well worth a look.

 Both locals and tourists like to enjoy a swim and the scenery that Kulen has to offer, and many Buddhist monks arrive here to make the pilgrimage up the mountain within the park.
 This hike gives you a great view from the top if you are feeling up for it yourself and there is also a reclining Buddha statue to admire in amongst the park’s natural attractions.